grahamnicholls/aws_info/README.md

 ##Bugs
 Yep.
 There's bug included.
 For free.
 Fork 'em.
+For instance, the region-list is hardcoded - which is awful, and ironic, considering that the whole crux of the thing is programmatic access.
+Feel free to fix this, as well as allowing the --region= option to take a comma-separated list of regions.

 ##Style
 Too many globals.
 I'd like to tidy up the code - I got started thinking I'd just list instances, but found the